lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # IANA Considerations

 The IANA is requested to open one new registry, allocate a value from the "SMI Security for PKIX Module Identifier" registry for the included ASN.1 module, and allocate values from "SMI Security for S/MIME Attributes" to identify two Attributes defined within.

 ## Object Identifier Allocations

-###  Module Registration - SMI Security for PKIX Module Identifer
+### Module Registration - SMI Security for PKIX Module Identifier

--  Decimal: IANA Assigned - Replace TBDMOD
+- Decimal: IANA Assigned - **Replace TBDMOD**
 - Description: CSR-ATTESTATION-2023 - id-mod-pkix-attest-01
 - References: This Document

 ### Object Identifier Registrations - SMI Security for S/MIME Attributes

 - Attest Statement

-  - Decimal: IANA Assigned - Replace TBDAA2
+  - Decimal: IANA Assigned - **Replace TBDAA2**
   - Description: id-aa-evidenceStatement
   - References: This Document

 - Attest Certificate Chain

-  - Decimal: IANA Assigned - Replace TBDAA1
+  - Decimal: IANA Assigned - **Replace TBDAA1**
   - Description: id-aa-evidenceChainCerts
   - References: This Document

 ### "SMI Security for PKIX Evidence Statement Formats" Registry

 Please open up a registry for evidence Statement Formats within the SMI-numbers registry, allocating an assignment from id-pkix ("SMI Security for PKIX" Registry) for the purpose.

--  Decimal: IANA Assigned - replace TBD1
+- Decimal: IANA Assigned - **replace TBD1**
 - Description: id-ata
 - References: This document
 - Initial contents: None
 - Registration Regime: Specification Required.

    Document must specify an EVIDENCE-STATEMENT definition to which this Object Identifier shall be bound.

 Columns:

 - Decimal: The subcomponent under id-ata
 - Description: Begins with id-ata
 - References: RFC or other document

 # Security Considerations

 The evidence communicated in the attributes and structures defined in this document are meant to be used in a PKCS#10 or Certificate Signing Request (CSR).
 It is up to the verifier and to the relying party (RA/CA) to place as much or as little trust in this information as dictated by policies.

 This document defines the transport of evidence of different formats in a CSR.
 Some of these evidence formats are based on standards while others are proprietary formats.
 A verifier will need to understand these formats for matching the received values against policies.

 Policies drive the processing of evidence at the verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module or specified by a regulatory body such as the CA Browser Forum Code-Signing Baseline Requirements {{CSBR}} which specifies certain properties, such as non-exportability, which must be enabled for storing publicly-trusted code-signing keys.

 The relying party is ultimately responsible for making a decision of what attestation-related  information in the CSR it will accept.
 The presence of the attributes defined in this specification provide the relying party with additional assurance about attester.
 Policies used at the verifier and the relying party are implementation dependent and out of scope for this document.
 Whether to require the use of evidence in the CSR is out-of-scope for this document.

 ## Freshness

 Evidence generated by an attester generally needs to be fresh to provide value to the verifier since the configuration on the device may change over time.
 Section 10 of {{RFC9334}} discusses different approaches for providing freshness, including a nonce-based approach, the use of timestamps and an epoch-based technique.
 The use of nonces requires an extra message exchange via the relying party and the use of timestamps requires synchronized clocks.
 Epochs also require (unidirectional) communication.
 None of these things are practical when interacting with Hardware Security Modules (HSM).

-Additionally, the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asyncronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
+Additionally, the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asynchronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
 "Freshness" typically implies both asserting that the data was generated at a certain point-in-time, as well as providing non-replayability.
 Certain use cases may have special properties impacting the freshness requirements.
 For example, HSMs are typically designed to not allow downgrade of private key storage properties; for example if a given key was asserted at time T to have been generated inside the hardware boundary and to be non-exportable, then it can be assumed that those properties of that key will continue to hold into the future.

 Developers, operators, and designers of protocols which embed evidence-carrying-CSRs need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is left up to the discretion of protocol designers and implementors.

 ## Publishing evidence in an X.509 extension

 This document specifies and Extension for carrying evidence in a CRMF Certificate Signing Request (CSR), but it is intentionally NOT RECOMMENDED for a CA to copy the ext-evidence or ext-evidenceCerts extensions into the published certificate.
 The reason for this is that certificates are considered public information and the evidence might contain detailed information about hardware and patch levels of the device on which the private key resides.
 The certificate requester has consented to sharing this detailed device information with the CA but might not consent to having these details published.

 These privacy considerations are beyond the scope of this document and may require additional signaling mechanisms in the CSR to prevent unintended publication of sensitive information, so we leave it as "NOT RECOMMENDED".

 --- back

 # Examples

 This section provides two non-normative examples for embedding evidence in in CSRs.
 The first example conveys Arm Platform Security Architecture tokens, which provides claims about the used hardware and software platform, into the CSR.
 The second example embeds the TPM v2.0 evidence in the CSR.

 ## TPM V2.0 Evidence in CSR

-The following example illustrates a CSR with a signed TPM Quote based on
+The following example illustrates a CSR with a signed TPM Quote based on {{TPM20}}.
-{{TPM20}}.
 The Platform Configuration Registers (PCRs) are fixed-size registers in a TPM that record measurements of software and configuration information and are therefore used to capture the system state.
-The digests stored in these registers are then digitially signed with an attestation key known to the hardware.
+The digests stored in these registers are then digitally signed with an attestation key known to the hardware.

 Note: The information conveyed in the value field of the EvidenceStatement structure may contain more information than the signed TPM Quote structure defined in the TPM v2.0 specification {{TPM20}}, such as plaintext PCR values, the up-time, the event log, etc. The detailed structure of such payload is, however, not defined in this document and may be subject to future standardization work in supplementary documents.

 ~~~
 Certification Request: